2019 International Workshop on Agent-Based Modelling of Human Behaviour (ABMHuB)

 Can agent-based modelling serve education in understanding user experience based on autopoietic technology? [pdf]

-Modelling cooperation within a healthcare dynamical system [pdf]
+Modelling cooperation in a dynamic healthcare system [pdf]

 Zainab Alalawi, The Anh Han, Yifeng Zeng and Aiman Elragig